 Unlike regular loudspeakers, subwoofers will often work best when placed in a corner, even if located a few feet to the side and/or behind the closest main speaker.
 Typically the front right and left corners sound the most natural, though rear corner placement is also an acceptable option.
 The driver can be facing you or be pointed along either wall.
-The low frequency sound waves emitted by the Onix x-sub are quite long and will therefore interact greatly with the walls of your room.
+The low frequency sound waves emitted by subwoofers are quite long and will therefore interact greatly with the walls of your room.
 As a result, even small placement adjustments can have a significant impact on the sound you hear.
+A room corner will provide maximum output at a given power level, and the maximum number of room modes will be excited, translating to a flatter response in most rooms.
+Often one rather large peak in the subwoofer's operational frequency range will standout with corner placement.